Hilary Lunke

-Hilary Laura Lunke (née: Homeyer; born June 7, 1979) is an American former professional golfer best known for winning the 2003 U.S. Women's Open.
+Hilary Laura Lunke (née: Homeyer; born June 7, 1979) is an American former professional golfer.
+She is best known for winning the 2003 U.S. Women's Open.

+Career

-Homeyer was born in Edina, Minnesota.
+In 1979, Homeyer was born in Edina, Minnesota.
 She attended Stanford University and became a member of the LPGA Tour in 2002.
 On July 7, 2003, Lunke defeated Kelly Robbins and Angela Stanford in an 18-hole playoff to win the U.S. Women's Open for her first and only LPGA win.
 Lunke was also the first player to win the U.S. Open after advancing through local and sectional qualifying.
 Lunke's husband, Tylar, was her caddie on that July day.

+Lunke joined the LPGA Player Executive Committee in 2006 and was selected vice president in 2007 and president in 2008.
+She retired at the end of the 2008 season.

+Personal life

-They married on November 2, 2002.
+She married her husband, Tyler, on November 2, 2002.
 Lunke gave birth to her first child, Greta, in November 2007.
 She had her second child, daughter Marin, in October 2009.
 Then she had her third child in 2012, Linnea.

+Awards and honors

-Lunke joined the LPGA Player Executive Committee in 2006, and was selected vice president in 2007 and president in 2008.
-At the end of 2008, she was named the winner of the William and Mousie Powell Award, given to an LPGA member "who, in the opinion of her playing peers, by her behavior and deeds, best exemplifies the spirits, ideals and values of the LPGA."
+In 2008, she was bestowed with the William and Mousie Powell Award, given to an LPGA member "who, in the opinion of her playing peers, by her behavior and deeds, best exemplifies the spirits, ideals and values of the LPGA."

-Lunke retired at the end of the 2008 season.